Overview 2020 / 2021

 3. Increased confidence, knowledge and skills in staff delivering PE

-Since recruiting a PE specialist, Teaching and Learning of PE is consistently outstanding.
+Since recruiting a PE specialist, the teaching and learning of PE is consistently outstanding.
 Progress is assessed by teacher observation relevant to the sports being taught within the curriculum.
 Excellent engagement and motivation within PE at BCPS is clear to see.
 This is underlined by exemplary standards of behaviour within these lessons, modelled by our PE specialist who maintains consistent high standards for all of our children.
 Children are actively used to lead part of the lesson, for example in Year 5/6 warm-ups.
+It is also evident that PE lessons at BCPS, are not only solely focused upon Sport and activity but from Year 1 to 6 scientific knowledge relating to the human body, specifically the bones and muscles, is also taught in preparation for Secondary education.

-In order to make PE a sustainable subject, we have 2 teachers (one of which was a PE lead in their previous school) that provide cover in KS1 and KS2.
+In order to make PE a sustainable subject we have two teachers, one of which was a PE lead in their previous school, who provide cover in KS1 and KS2.
 This allows them to support the PE lead and deliver PE lessons when the PE lead is out at fixtures and competitions.

 4. Broader range of sport and activities offered to children